Recently I have discussed How to install WordPress locally using the XAMPP server?

-By default, your hosting will install the few WordPress plugins at the time of installation.
-You can check these plugins first, if you find valuable and necessary you can keep it otherwise you can deactivate/delete it by going Plugins>Installed plugins
+By default, your hosting will install a few WordPress plugins at the time of installation.
+You can check these plugins first, if you find them valuable and necessary you can keep them otherwise you can deactivate/delete them by going Plugins > Installed plugins

 Delete default themes

-Note- You won’t be able to delete the currently activated theme if you want to delete it first activate another theme and then remove the theme.
+Note- You won’t be able to delete the currently activated theme if you want to delete it first activates another theme and then remove the theme.